 What’s more, if a supernova exploded within 30 light-years, phytoplankton and reef communities would be particularly affected.
 Such an event severely deplete the base of the ocean food chain.

-The sun isn’t the sort of star destined to explode in this way.
-But other stars beyond our solar system will suffer this fate.
-An explosion of a nearby star would leave Earth and its surface life relatively intact.
-But the explosion would shower us with gamma rays and other high energy radiation.
+Suppose the explosion were slightly more distant.
+An explosion of a nearby star might leave Earth and its surface and ocean life relatively intact.
+But any relatively nearby explosion would still shower us with gamma rays and other high-energy radiation.
 This radiation could cause mutations in earthly life.
 Also, the radiation from a nearby supernova could change our climate.

 But there are also Type I supernovae – caused by the collapse of a small faint white dwarf star.
 These stars are dim and hard to find, so we can’t be sure just how many are around.
 There are probably a few hundred of these stars within 50 light-years.

-No one knows how often supernovae erupt in our galaxy.
+How often do supernovae erupt in our galaxy?
+No one knows.
 Scientists have speculated that the high-energy radiation from supernovae has already caused mutations in earthly species, maybe even human beings.

-Contrast that to a few million years for the time humans are thought to have existed on the planet – and four-and-a-half billion years for the age of Earth itself.
-So a supernova is certain to occur near Earth – but probably not in the foreseeable future of humanity.
+And, if you do that, you’ll see that a supernova is certain to occur near Earth – but probably not in the foreseeable future of humanity.